jdiller/talks/oslo/DevOpsDaysOslo.md

 ^ Hello everyone.
 My name is Jason.
 I'm an engineering manager at PagerDuty working out of our Toronto office.
 I come here today to talk to you about how YOU can make improvements in your own life.
 I've been on both sides of the worker/manager divide and have always cared about making how we make software better.
 I've tried a lot of things and I've made a lot of mistakes.
 I've also had some successes.
 I'll share with you what has worked for me and what hasn't.
 I'll explain how to pitch me if I ever end up being your manager.

 ---
 # So You Want To Make Things Better...

-^ I'm going to go out on a limb and make a big assumption.
+^ I'm going to go out on a limb and make an assumption.
 The assumption is that there's something about your job that, if given a magic wand, or just some time and autonomy, you'd make better.
-If that's not you and everything with your technolgy and culture is perfect, please come find me after, I wish to learn about this magical wonderland where you work.
+If that's not you and everything with your technolgy and culture is perfect, please submit a talk for the next one of these and tell us all how that came to be!

 ^ If that IS you, I'm going to further guess that you're dealing with one or more of the following situations..